kasper-piskorski/ldbc-sparql/README.md

 ### Running the query benchmark
-The query benchmark can be started by running the `benchmark.sh` script
+The query benchmark can be started by running the `benchmark.sh` script located in the `query` directory.